New York Retirement Division

 We routinely handle division orders for these state plans, plus necessary joinders and other legal paperwork that often gets missed that is required to get the QDRO/DRO processed.

 Willie Peacock was amazing and provided the best service.
 His professionalism, diligence, happy & positive heart, as well as his dedication to getting the job done was again amazing.
+Delivered above and beyond services.
 I am extremely happy with my choice and the outcome!
 You will not be disappointed!
 Thank you again Willie!

 -J, a happy Former Client